bigswitch/python-bsn-neutronclient/doc/source/install/install-ubuntu.rst

 Install and configure for Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section describes how to install and configure the python_bsn_neutronclient
+This section describes how to install and configure the python_arista_ccf_neutronclient
 service for Ubuntu 14.04 (LTS).

 .. include:: common_prerequisites.rst